isar/isar/docs/docs/limitations.md

 As you know, Isar works on mobile devices and desktops running on the VM as well as Web.
 Both platforms are very different and have different limitations.

+The max object size in Isar is 16MB.
+(Also 16MB in MongoDB)

 ## VM Limitations

 - Only the first 1024 bytes of a string can be used for an prefix where clause

 ## Web Limitations